Georgia State Defense Force: History

+In 2019, the first GSDF Soldier was awarded the Georgia Governor's Twenty Tab after successful placement in the rifle category of the Andrew Sullens Marksmanship Competition.

 In March 2020, elements of the Georgia State Defense Force were activated to assist in Georgia's response to the COVID-19 pandemic.
 The GSDF provided COVID-19 support to the state of Georgia from March 16, 2020 through July 17, 2020.
 This was the longest continuous call-up in the GSDF's history.
 The Georgia Department of Defense presented a Georgia Distinguished Unit Ribbon to the GSDF for its service during the COVID-19 pandemic.

+In 2023, the first GSDF Soldier was awarded the Georgia Governor's Twenty Tab after simultaneous placement of both rifle and pistol categories while competing in the Andrew Sullens Marksmanship Competition.

+In November 2023, GSDF Soldiers were activated to provide traffic support and visitor assistance during the funeral service of former First Lady Rosalynn Carter in Plains, Georgia.

+In September and October 2024, the Georgia State Defense Force was activated to provide debris clearing support, as well as food and water distribution in parts of south Georgia during the aftermath of Hurricane Helene.
+The GSDF assisted both the Georgia Army and Air National Guard units with providing qualified manpower and equipment to clear roads for emergency assistance.

+In January 2025, The GSDF alongside the United States Secret Service, Georgia National Guard, GEMA/HS, Georgia State Patrol, and various other state municipalities were activated in a joint operation to facilitate funeral service of former President and Governor of Georgia Jimmy Carter.
+The GSDF operated a mobile Tactical Operations Center (TOC) in coordination with unified command to facilitate parking, traffic control, and assistance to visitors attending the service.

+In March 2025, The GSDF entered their first team of enlisted and non-commissioned officers into the Georgia National Guard Best Warrior Competition.
+The team competed against members from both the Georgia Army National Guard and the Georgian Defence Forces from the country of Georgia.
+One GSDF Soldier received the Chad Mercer Award for "exemplifying the warrior spirit and showing resilience against all odds".

+In March 2025, The GSDF alongside the Georgia Air National Guard, Georgia Army National Guard, and several federal/state agencies participated in Patriot 25, an exercise sponsored by the National Guard to train personnel on domestic disaster response and interagency coordination.
+The GSDF trained in search and rescue operations, medical evacuations, and recovery assessments at the Guardian Centers in Perry, Georgia.

 Legal protection

 Employers in the state of Georgia are required by law to grant a leave of absence to any employees who serve in the GSDF and who are activated for any military service, and to restore those employees to their previous positions upon their return from their deployment.
 GSDF Soldiers who are employed by a government organization are also entitled to 18 days of paid leave per fiscal year.